A First Look at First-Passage Processes: The Expanding Interval

 Although this concentration does not satisfy the absorbing boundary condition, the inconsistency is negligible at large times, since the density is exponentially small at the interval boundaries.
 We may now find the time dependence of the survival probability by equating the probability flux to the interval boundaries, $2D|\frac{\partial c}{\partial x}|$, to the loss of probability within the interval.
 For $L(t)=(At)^\alpha$, this flux is

 which rapidly goes to zero for $\alpha>1/2$.
 Since this flux equals $-\frac{dS}{dt}$, it follows that the survival probability approaches a non-zero limiting value for $\alpha>1/2$, and that this limiting value goes to zero as $\alpha\to 1/2$.
-Thus a diffusing particle has a non-zero probability of surviving forever when the interval grows fast enough.
+Explicitly,